Danehill, East Sussex: Governance

 The lowest tier of government for Danehill is the Parish Council.
 The council has nine seats, for which eleven candidates stood in May 2007 with an elector turnout of 39.92%.
 A November 2007 single seat by-election was uncontested.

-Wealden District Council is the next tier of government, for which Danehill is part of the Danehill/Fletching/Nutley ward.
+Wealden District Council is the next tier of government, for which Danehill is part of the Danehill/Fletching/Nutley ward, which had a population of 5,346 at the 2011 census.
 The ward returns two councillors.
 The ward was uncontested in the May 2007 election and two Conservative councillors were returned.

 Danehill is represented at the East Sussex County Council as part of the Buxted Maresfield Ward.
 The May 2005 election returned the Conservative Councillor Anthony Reid.

-The parliamentary constituency for Danehill is Wealden.
+The parliamentary constituency for Danehill is East Grinstead and Uckfield.

 Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.